Uninstalling the extension

 When an organization administrator uninstalls the ADO Pilot extension from your Azure DevOps organization:

-• The "ADO Pilot" item disappears from each project's administration sidebar.
+- The "ADO Pilot" item disappears from the organization administration sidebar.

-• Remove or disable the service-hook subscriptions the backend provisioned in your Azure DevOps organization.
+- Remove or disable the service-hook subscriptions the backend provisioned in your Azure DevOps organization — they stay in place, unchanged.

 How to fully stop reviews